andreibesleaga/toon-gateway/README.md

 This could be deployed on-cloud and perform as a middleware layer to auto-transform responses from APIs which return JSON, to TOON formatted response.

+You can learn more about TOON at https://toonformat.dev/ (Token-Oriented Object Notation - a compact, human-readable encoding of the JSON data model for AI LLM prompts).

 ## Features